 Taggart said being part a traditional majority demographic group has shown him the need for learning more about what people in minority groups experience.
 “As a white man, I’m learning about white privilege and educating myself so I can educate others.
 I have a sense of responsibility to help other white men learn how to do things differently than from a traditional place of privilege.”

-Michael Ghanem, an Arab American senior majoring in Business, said that even as a member of a minority group that is often misunderstood, he still sometimes catches himself with biases against others.
+Michael Ghanem, an Arab American student majoring in Business, said that even as a member of a minority group that is often misunderstood, he still sometimes catches himself with biases against others.
 “I sometimes find myself judging people before I get to know them, and I want to learn how to be more open,” he said.

 Ghanem participated in the summit “to hear other people’s stories and to understand how they themselves value these things.”
 If people throughout Mason pay attention regularly to share and listen to each other’s stories, he said, they can build the kind of meaningful relationships that are vital to achieving authentic diversity, inclusion, and well-being.
 An additional way for people to grow in these areas is to focus on learning from (rather than escaping) uncomfortable situations with others, he said.
 “When you’re feeling uncomfortable in a situation but are still willing to be present and be curious and see what can happen there and what you can learn from it, you can grow as a person.”
 He added that he’s grateful Mason’s culture as a well-being university prioritizes these issues that matter to many college students.
 “George Mason is building a great reputation for well-being now,” he said.